kderoulet/solitaire/readme.md

 ```
 So the function first rules out kings; unless the receiving pile is empty, moving a king is not a legal move.
 Once the function knows that it's not a king being moved, it checks for suit(whether the number is below 13, 26, 39, or 52), and it checks to see whether or not the card is being placed on a card 1 above it of the opposite color.

-The function for checking a move on the final piles is even more simple--because cards can only go with other cards of the same suit, the function checks for aces and then allows any card that's 1 above the current card in the pile.
+The function for checking a move on the final piles is even more simple; because cards can only go with other cards of the same suit, the function checks for aces and then allows any card that's 1 above the current card in the pile.

 ### Rendering